IBM/platinum-demos/docs/tech-sales-enablement-learning-to-ingest-data-into-ibm-concert-pipeline/pre-requisites.md

 Finally, number 6, there are command line clients that need to be downloaded on the local machine of the techseller who will be running this demo.
 Specifically, we will need to install openshift, git, and tekton desktop clients.
 Each of these clients have download instructions that are operating-system-specific and installing them will allow us to interact with these tools via our command line.
 For step-by-step instructions on installing these clients, please follow this link.

-Once we have all the prerequisites completed, we can now get started on building our pipeline.-->
+Once we have all the pre-requisites completed, we can now get started on building our pipeline.-->

 • OpenShift cluster <br/>
 • IBM Concert (SaaS, VM or OCP) <br/>